The Best Keyboards for Mac!

 Features and Reviews

-These days, wireless keyboards may have improved battery life, but that doesn't mean you don't still have to charge them in some way.
-And if you don't want to run out of juice just minutes before your deadline, this can be a real nuisance.
-Fortunately, Logitech has come up with a creative solution to this problem in the form of the Solar K750, a keyboard with effectively infinite battery life.
+These days, wireless keyboards may have improved battery life, but that doesn't mean you don't still need to charge them somehow.
+And if you don't want to run out of power just minutes before your deadline, that can be a real nuisance.
+Fortunately, Logitech has offered a creative solution to this problem in the form of the Solar K750, a keyboard with virtually unlimited battery life.

 The full-size K750 keyboard is similar in design, layout, and spacing to Apple's Magic Keyboard.
-It offers the comfortable typing experience we've come to expect from Logitech, concave keys, and quiet key switches.
-There's even a keyboard shortcut to quickly bring up the macOS Launchpad.
+It offers the comfortable typing experience we've come to expect from Logitech, with its concave keys and quiet key switches.
+There's even a keyboard shortcut for quickly bringing up macOS's Launchpad.

-Although Logitech calls the K750 "solar," the reality is that it will charge from any light source, so you don't have to worry about keeping it in the sun or near a window.
-The lights in your office, even the desk lamp in your dorm room or hotel room should be more than sufficient.
-Once fully charged, it works for three months in the dark.
-Unless you live in a cave, you don't have to charge it.
+Although Logitech calls the K750 "solar-powered," the reality is that it will recharge from any light source, so you don't have to worry about keeping it in direct sunlight or near a window.
+Your office lights, even the desk lamp in your dorm room or hotel room should be more than enough.
+Once fully charged, it will run for three months in the dark.
+Unless you live in a cave, you won't need to recharge it.

 The +